 Is there a public database where I can check the availability of a trade name before registering?

 Yes, DOR will host the Delaware Trade Name Registry once the registration process is fully transferred.
-A static version of the Courts online database will also be host for historical reference.
+A static version of the Courts online database will also be hosted for historical reference.

 For now, Courts online database can be found at https://courts.delaware.gov/tradenames/ The new online process will also check for active trade names during application.